Cane Corso the Right Fit – Maybe Maybe Not

 Here are a few things I noticed some of which are red flags for me based on the content of your email.

-What this dog is doing for your 2 year old means absolutely nothing.
-If your 2 year had enough $50.00 dollar bills you’d be amazed at what she could get a whole lot of humans to do for her.
+What this dog is doing for your 2-year-old means absolutely nothing.
+If your 2-year-old had enough $50.00 dollar bills you’d be amazed at what she could get a whole lot of humans to do for her.
 It has nothing to do with those people being trustworthy.
 They may be, they may not be.
 The real question is could she safely take that treat/$50.00 bill away from once they had taken ownership in their own minds.
 Could one of your daughter’s friends? etc.

-Join a Cane Corso club even if it’s Facebook based and look for the old-timers that post.
+Join a Cane Corso club even if it’s Facebook-based and look for the old-timers that post.
 It will be people that don’t trivialize these dogs and often comment that they’re not for everyone or even most people.
 They won’t be referring to their dogs as “fur babies” or boasting about how big they are at such and such an age.
 A lot of people will be inexperienced enthusiasts offering advice with confidence (with enthusiasm) that they don’t have the experience to back up.
-By experienced I don’t mean that just because they have owned or do own a Cane Corso they know any more about the psychology of the Cane Corso anymore than we as parents of children have sufficient experience to be considered experts on child behaviour.
-The real pros will have owned, trained, and perhaps even trialled many.
+By experienced, I don’t mean that just because they have owned or do own a Cane Corso they know any more about the psychology of the Cane Corso anymore than we as parents of children have sufficient experience to be considered experts on child behavior.
+The real pros will have owned, trained, and perhaps even trialed many.

 Difficult to Control Dog? – Try the WadeCollar – http://store.askthedogguy.com/power-steering-wade-collar/